-The decline in water levels to the north of the Pittsmont Waste Dump is a substantial change from trends seen in 2004 and 2005, and is more consistent with the water-level trends (decline) observed between 1992 and 2003.
+The increases in water levels to the north of the Pittsmont Waste Dump is a substantial change from trends seen in water-level trends (decline) observed between 1992 and 2003.
 The water-level declines had been especially true since the deactivation of the leach pads in 1999.
 However, as part of its resumption of mining, MR began leaching operations on a limited scale in 2004, continuing periodically throughout 2005.
 The wells with the greatest water-level rise in 2004 and 2005 (LP-04 and LP-10) are located south and down gradient of the leach pads where the leaching took place.
-Limited leaching operations were undertaken during 2010 by MR as part of their active mining operations, which might be reflected in minor water-level increases in several wells.
-Figures 2-8 and 2-9 show water levels over time for five of the LP series wells, which are located south of the leach pads and north of the Pittsmont Waste Dump.
+Limited leaching operations were undertaken during 2010-2012 by MR as part of their active mining operations, which might be reflected in continued water-level increases in several wells.
+Figures 2-9 and 2-10 show water levels over time for five of the LP series wells, which are located south of the leach pads and north of the Pittsmont Waste Dump.